JiginJayaprakash/JiginJayaprakash/README.md

 - 👋 Hi, I’m @JiginJayaprakash
 - I am Software Developer , having experience of more than 8 years in various windows and web development
 - Worked on various languages like javascript, C#, typescript, Python , SQL
-- And Technologies like ReactJs, MS SQL, Asp.net MVC, Jquery,Azure Logic App/Function App, Azure CosmosDB - NOSQL, Angular JS/Angular 5, NodeJs/Express, HTML/CSS, Github & TFS,.Net Core, Elastic Search Kibana, Entity Framework
+- And Technologies like ReactJs, MS SQL, Asp.net MVC, Jquery,Azure Logic App/Function App, Azure CosmosDB - NOSQL, Angular JS/Angular 5,
+  NodeJs/Express, HTML/CSS, Github & TFS,.Net Core, Elastic Search Kibana, Entity Framework, MongoDB ,Python with django framework
-- I’m currently learning MongoDB , Rust and Python with django framework.
-Also some docker stuff.
+- I’m currently learning Solana, Rust and web3 technologies and docker as well.
 - I’m looking for a full-time job opportunity where I can contribute and learn new technologies
 - How to reach me ...
 LinkedIn account: https://www.linkedin.com/in/jiginjayaprakash/